Omarbousfer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14) script  takes a list of words as input and prints only words that appear exactly once

 15) script display lines containing the pattern “root” from the file /etc/passwd

+16) script display the number of lines that contain the pattern “bin” in the file /etc/passwd